Department of Hispanic Studies

 We also invite you to explore our programs abroad.
 Spanish accounts for over 54% of all foreign language studies nation-wide and the study abroad programs in the Spanish speaking world are becoming the favorite destination among university students.

-Hispanic Studies awards Spanish scholarship
+Hispanic Studies and Spanish Club T-shirt Fundraiser

 See our archived Highlights here.